Group invariant operators and some applications on norm-attaining theory: Group invariant separation theorems

 \section{Group invariant separation theorems}

-Recently, a version of the Hahn-Banach extension theorem for group invariant mappings is considered and it plays an important role in the proof of a group invariant Bishop-Phelps theorem (see \cite[Theorem 3]{F}).
-With the aid of this extension theorem, we can obtain the following versions of Hahn-Banach separation theorems for group invariant mappings under the assumption that the given group is {\it compact} as in \cite[Proposition 1]{F}.
+In \cite{F}, a version of the Hahn-Banach extension theorem for group invariant mappings was considered and it played an important role in the proof of a group invariant Bishop-Phelps theorem (see \cite[Theorem 3]{F}).
+With the aid of this extension theorem, we can obtain the following versions of the Hahn-Banach separation theorems for group invariant mappings under the assumption, as in \cite[Proposition 1]{F}, that the given group is {\it compact}.